zhutoutoutousan/A-study-note-as-a-beginner/reading/psychology.md

   - **Related reading**
     - The engineering of consent 0/8
       - [Link1](http://www.fraw.org.uk/data/politics/bernays_1947.pdf)
+      - Process 1(Reading out of interest)
+        - Progress: P1(right above *LEADERSHIP THROUGH COMMUNICATION*)
+        - Mental practice:
+          - How about you practice visualizing *the two main divisions of this communications system which maintain social cohesion* now?

   - Goal: Help reaching a deeper level of understandings of human behavior on social medias
     - Seems very good way to have a systemic view of why people behave in a certain way on social media
     - It claims that it attempts to paint a clear picture of the current state of our social-psychological knowledge and how such knowledge might be applied to alleviate some problems plaguing us in the world today.